grammarware/sle16/README.md

 $ ./benchmarks.sh ./monto
 ```

-If after the the benchmarks finished, the plots are in `./monto/service-java/benchmarks/build/*.png`.
+After the the benchmarks finished, the artifact can be found in `./monto/artifact/`.